buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcVaporPermeabilityMeasure.md

 # IfcVaporPermeabilityMeasure

-_IfcVaporPermeabilityMeasure_ is a measure of vapor permeability.
+_IfcVaporPermeabilityMeasure_ is a measure of vapor permeability.<!-- end of definition -->

 Usually measured in kg / s m Pascal.